kew-myco/its_glue/README.md

 This functionality is all wrapped into a single script:

 ```
-./scripts/pipe_one.trace_its.sh -t 'path/to/traces/directory' \
+./scripts/pipe_one.trace_its.sh -t path/to/traces/directory \
 -f fw_tag \
 -r rev_tag \
--o 'path/to/output'
+-o path/to/output
 ```
 The script expects pairs of forward and reverse traces as .ab1 or .scf, all in one folder (i.e. not in subfolders).
 It will attempt the process on every trace file it finds in the input directory.
 The path to this directory is specified by the `-t` flag.

 `-f` and `-r` specify the tags used to identify forward and reverse reads in the filenames.
 They should be last before the extension and the filenames for fw and reverse reads should otherwise be identical.
+They cannot be `-f` or `-r` - those are reserved for the flags!

 Specify an output directory with the optional `-o` flag - if not specified it will default to the current location, which you probably don't want